quantiota/SKA-quantitative-finance/white_paper/README.md

 \end{aligned}
 $$

+This shows that transitions are not events but projections.
+The market doesn't "switch" regimes - our measurement collapses the superposition!

+This means:

+- Regime changes are observation-dependent
+- The act of trading affects the state
+- Observer effect is real in markets

 The transition operator encodes the full informational identity of the market state and reflects that transitions are emergent properties of the SKA state — not discrete external events.

 ## 7. Summary of Core Equations